-The purpose of this test is to evaluate the operation of an inductive crankshaft position sensor, which has a ground reference and with the engine running.
+The purpose of this test is to evaluate a Crankshaft Position (CKP) sensor’s inductive, referenced, output voltage with the engine running.

 This known good waveform has the following characteristics:

 There is no excessive noise nor any inconsistent breaks in the waveform.

 As engine speed increases, amplitude and frequency increase.